turbot/steampipe-mod-mastodon-insights/README.md

 - On the local timeline?
 - On the federated timeline?
 - Which toots are hashtagged `science`?
+- Which toots on the home timeline match `federation`?
 - How many toots, logins, and registrations on my server in recent weeks?
 - How many more API calls can I make during this 5-minute cycle?